Shidōkan Karate: Overview

+Ruleset

+The main ruleset of Shidōkan Karate is a modified knockdown karate ruleset, performed without protective equipment.
+Like Kyokushin Karate, it allows punches and elbow strikes to the upper body, as well as kicks and knees to the leg, upper body and head.
+However unlike Kyokushin, it also allows 3 seconds of standing grappling; which encompasses Muay Thai, Judo, Wrestling as well as traditional Karate grappling techniques.
+Furthermore, 10 seconds of ground-based grappling with submissions and pins are also allowed.

+However, Shidōkan Karatekas are encouraged to participate in a variety of rulesets as well as sparring no-rules for self-defence as well.

 Tournament

 The "All Japan Karatedo Championships" and "Kanto Karatedo Championships" are held every year.
 At the Kanto Karatedo Championships, beginners and intermediates (from white belts to green belts) are allowed to participate.
 Their rules require wearing punching gloves and shin pads and ban throwing, ground fighting and sumo wrestling.
 In addition, the "National Boys and Girls Karatedo Tournament" is held every year in which boys and girls belonging to various karate groups including Shidokan participate.

 Karate and kickboxing divisions

 The Shidokan has a dojo that combines a karate dojo and a kickboxing gym (Shido Murakami Juku, Iijima Dojo, Ueno Dojo, Shido Sekine Juku, Hibarigaoka Dojo, etc.).
 The karate and kick divisions are basically separated, but it is possible to practice both in the form of training (when a person who is a beginner from kick learns karate, of course, the basics of karate are one.
 Will learn from).
 Seidokaikan is different in that only advanced karate players can receive kick instruction.

 There are many people who have actual experience as professional kickboxers in the Shidokan teachers and teachers.